benattali/benattali.github.io/aboutme.md

 💻 Coding
 * What can be said about a career that's also a hobby 😉

-**I am currently doing freelance work and open for full-time employment positions.
-Feel free to check out my [résumé](https://benattali.github.io/resume) and reach out for any questions or project development. :)**
+**I am currently doing freelance work and open for full-time employment opportunities.
+Feel free to check out my [résumé](https://benattali.github.io/resume) and reach out to me :)**